Dacia Jogger: Overview

+2022 refresh

-In June 2022, less than a year after its commercial release, the Jogger received, like the entire Dacia range, a slight update revealing the brand's new logo.
-The grille was slightly modified.
-The steering wheel was updated with the new logo, and all the other badges were replaced.
+In June 2022, less than a year after its commercial release, the Jogger received a slight update revealing the brand's new logo alongside the entire Dacia range.
+The grille was slightly modified to accommodate the new logo.
 The trim levels have been revised and a new Lichen Kaki colour is launched.

-The Jogger is also available with a hybrid powertrain, dubbed the Hybrid 140, which refers to the 140 hp output, the same as the mild-hybrid 1.6 TCe 140 12V petrol engine found in the Renault Clio, Captur and Arkana.
+The Jogger is also available with a hybrid powertrain, dubbed the Hybrid 140, which refers to the 140 hp output, the same as the full-hybrid 1.6 TCe 140 12V petrol engine found in the Renault Clio, Captur and Arkana.
+The Jogger Hybrid 140 is equipped with a multi-mode automatic electric gearbox, which four-speed attached to the combustion engine and a two-speed gearbox attached to the electric motor.

 The powertrain was revealed at the 2022 Paris Motor Show, with orders open from January 2023 and first deliveries arriving in March of that year.

 In March 2023, Dacia unveiled the optional Sleep Pack for the Jogger, which turns it into a camper.
 The factory kit was announced at the Brussels Motor Show alongside the debut of the Extreme flagship trim for the Spring, Sandero Stepway, Jogger and Duster.

 Safety

 Euro NCAP

-The Jogger in its standard European configuration received 1 star from Euro NCAP in 2021.
+The Jogger in its standard European market configuration received 1 star from Euro NCAP in 2021 with its results borrowed from the Sandero Stepway.